 This Person Dropped A Major Hint About Salman Khan's Eid 2020 Release; See Leaked Picture!

 Sanjay Leela Bhansali's 'Inshallah' starring Salman Khan and Alia Bhatt was supposed to hit the big screens on Eid 2020.
 Unfortunately, the film got shelved due to reasons best known to the makers.
-While making the announcement for the same, the superstar had tweeted, "The film with Sanjay Leela Bhansali is pushed but I will still see you all on Eid, 2020.
+While announcing the same, the superstar had tweeted, "The film with Sanjay Leela Bhansali is pushed but I will still see you all on Eid, 2020.
 Insha-Allah!!"
-Since then, there have been various speculations doing the rounds about which film was Salman referring to.
+Since then, there have been various speculations doing the rounds about which film Salman was referring to.

 Recently, reports surfaced that Salman and Prabhu Deva are planning to team up once again for a film after 'Dabangg 3'.
 Buzz is, the film will be an adaptation of the 2017 Korean film, 'The Outlaws'.
 It revolves around a police officer who is assigned with the task of finishing the underworld gang clashes in the city.